-The Board of Supervisors adopted a 0.5% growth rate for 2010.
-A growth rate of 0.5% was also adopted in each of the years from 2001-2009, and a growth rate of 0.75% was adopted for 2000 and 1999.
-Although the economic growth of the past year and a half has slowed significantly, especially compared to the "dot-com" boom period of the late 1990's, building permit activity remained at a fairly high rate until late 2006, when there was somewhat of a slow down that continued through 2007, and then became much worse in 2008 and 2009.
-Continuing this downward trend, there has been a decrease in activity in the first half of 2010 compared with the same period last year.
+The Board of Supervisors adopted a 0.5% growth rate for 2012.
+A growth rate of 0.5% was also adopted in each of the years from 2001-2012, and a growth rate of 0.75% was adopted for 2000 and 1999.
+Although the economic growth of the past year and a half has slowed significantly, especially compared to the "dot-com" boom period of the late 1990's, building permit activity remained at a fairly high rate until late 2006, when there was somewhat of a slow down that continued through 2007, and then became much worse in the 2008-10 period.
+2011 saw a slight increase over the building permit activity in 2010, and there has been a further increase in the rate of activity in the first half of 2012.

-However, even though the 1.37% population growth rate for the unincorporated area in 2009 was more than double the 0.5% growth goal for 2009, there was still an ample number of unused building permits that were allocated and available in 2009.
-This discrepancy may be partially due to an uptick in the number of persons per household between 2008 and 2009 (from 2.563 to 2.584 persons per household).
-Even during the high building permit demand level of past years, the building permit allocation (for market rate units) derived using the 0.5% growth goal of recent years has been sufficient to meet the demand.
-Moreover, there have been a significant number of excess building permits allocated in each of the past several years that could have been made available as carryover to the subsequent year, had they been needed (which they have not).
+However, even though the 0.63% population growth rate for the unincorporated area in 2011 was slightly higher than the 0.5% growth goal for 2011, there was still an ample number of unused building permits that were allocated and available in 2011.
+This discrepancy may be partially due to a slight increase in the number of persons per household between Jan.
+2011 and Jan.
+2012 (from 2.55 to 2.57 persons per household according to DOF).
+Even during the high building permit demand level of past years, the building permit allocation (for market rate units) derived using the 0.5% growth goal was sufficient to meet the demand.
+Moreover, there has been a significant number of excess building permits allocated in each of the past several years that could have been made available as carryover to the subsequent year, had they been needed (which they have not).
 The building permit allocation derived from the 0.5% growth goal of recent years has been more than adequate to meet recent demand.
-Even though the population growth rate for the unincorporated area was 1.37% in 2009, this year's continued relatively slow housing market indicates that an increase in the County's building permit allocation is not warranted at this time.
-Staff, therefore, recommends that a population growth rate goal of 0.5% be set again for calendar year 2011, the same rate as has been adopted every year since 2001.
+Even though the population growth rate for the unincorporated area was 0.63% in 2011, this year's continued relatively slow housing market indicates that an increase in the County's building permit allocation is not warranted at this time.
+Staff, therefore, recommends that a population growth rate goal of

+0.5% be set again for calendar year 2013, the same rate as has been adopted every year since 2001.